sarimaleem/TicketToRide/README.md

 - [x] initializing the contract deck core class
 - [x] work on drawing the contract from the deck
 - [x] work on listing all the Routes in a text file
+- [x] work on the beginning of the game